material-components/material-components-web/docs/contribute/code_review.md

 ### Check The Obvious

 *  Do tests pass?
-*  Are there coresponding screenshot tests?
+*  Are there corresponding screenshot tests?
 *  Do types of the methods/variables/objects/etc. follow our [best practices and conventions](../code/best_practices.md#typescript)?

 If the tests are failing, or the demo does not work, request changes from the